 This program provides for up to 42 new full scholarship awards annually, based on state funding allocations.
-The application deadline is March 10th of each year.
+We accept new applications for any new term.
+(Except Summer Term)

 Students considering this program should fully understand their obligation to enlist and serve in either the Georgia Air or Army National Guard which requires successful completion of Basic Military Training and also an Army Military Occupational School (MOS) or an Air Force Technical School to learn a selected job skill.
 After which they are required to serve a minimum of one weekend per month and a 15 day training period during the year (summers typically) as a member of a military unit while they attend GMC as a full time cadet, living on the Milledgeville campus and participating in the Army ROTC program as well.